mauvaisetroupe/ea-design-it/documentation/metamodel/README.md

 A Functional Flow is implemented through one or more **Interface** to transfer information between source and target.

-Interface is a "tuyau" and it's fully defined by :
+Interface is a "pipeline" between two applications and it's fully defined by :
 - a source **Application**
 - a target **Applications**
 - a protocol (API, Files, Events, etc.)